-The Annual Skills Update (ASU) training program offers Non-Urban Emergency Care 3 (NUEC 3) and Non-Urban Occupational First Aid 3 (NUOFA 3) Providers the opportunity to update, renew, and demonstrate competency in required NUEC 3 and NUOFA 3 skills, knowledge, procedures and protocols.
+The Annual Skills Update (ASU) training program offers Non-Urban Emergency Care 3 (NUEC 3) Providers the opportunity to update, renew, and demonstrate competency in required NUEC 3 skills, knowledge, procedures and protocols.
 It also offers Providers the chance to improve their clinical skills and ensure that their knowledge and skills are kept current.

-The ASU training program is divided into 4 distinct Cycles ('A' - 'D').
+The ASU training program is divided into 3 distinct Cycles ('A' - 'C') with a Review & Evaluation interspersed every 3 years.
 Essentially the ASU training program is designed to review the entire course curriculum over a 3-year period.
-Specifically Cycles 'A' through 'C' covers one-third of the original NUEC 3 and NUOFA 3 course curricula and Cycle 'D' is ostensibly a re-certification cycle which contains a formative reassessment process.
+Specifically Cycles 'A' through 'C' covers one-third of the original NUEC 3 course curricula.

 Specifically, the ASU system of certification maintenance is intended to: